Find Affordable College Courses

 Waco, TX

-Baylor University ranked #11 on this year’s Most Popular Communication & Media Studies Bachelor’s Degree Schools in the Southwest Region list.
-Located in the midsize city of Waco, Baylor is a private not-for-profit college with a fairly large student population.
+Baylor University did quite well in this year’s ranking of the most popular places for communication and media studies students to get a bachelor’s degree.
+It came in at #11 on the list.
+Located in the city of Waco, Baylor is a private not-for-profit college with a very large student population.

 About 52% of the students majoring in communications at the school are women while 48% are male.